m99coder/cloud-native-enterprise-nodejs-revamped/README.md

 Todos:

-- _SIGTERM and expection handler for server_
+- _SIGTERM and exception handler for server_

 ## Project Structure